-Call 000 for emergency services if there is a threat of violence towards others or risk to self With an eating disorder there is often distress and sometimes extreme distress.
+Managing Crises and Distress A resource for Families and Support People Call 000 for emergency services if there is a threat of violence towards others or risk to self With an eating disorder there is often distress and sometimes extreme distress.
 This resource is based on strategies designed to manage heightened Physiological Arousal (Fight or Flight response/Internal alarm system).
 It is recommended that distress tolerance plans are discussed with family members when people are calm, so that an appropriate plan can be outlined in advance and implemented when distress emerges.
 Reasoning with distress within an eating disorder can be ineffective.
+Managing Risk & Danger

-MANAGING RISK AND DANGER Around the clock supervision of your loved one may be necessary at times.
+Around the clock supervision of your loved one may be necessary at times.
 It will be useful to have a trusted person who you can call for help, and a plan for managing this Risk of harm to self and others are not uncommon among those with eating disorders.
-When risk is present, it is necessary that safety is prioritised, while refeeding continues "We slept with her for months, to not only to reduce her excessive exercising, but to keep her safe.
-I also felt safer" "We hid any objects around the house for his safety, so they were not accessable and we made a planthat if anyone in the house was in danger, we would have to call the police" "I created a box of distraction items for her to go to when she had urges of self harm.
-I could see when she was more distressed and going to it more, then I could fill it to help keep her safe" MANAGING EXTREME DISTRESS
+When risk is present, it is necessary that safety is prioritised, while refeeding continues.
+"We slept with our young person for months, to not only to reduce excessive exercising, but to keep them safe.
+I also felt safer" "We hid any objects around the house for our child's safety, so they were not accessable and we made a plan that if anyone in the house was in danger, we would have to call the police" "I created a box of distraction items for our loved one to go to when they had urges of self harm.
+I could see when they were more distressed and going to it more, then I could fill it to help keep them safe" Managing Extreme Distress